fotiskoun/CCF/tests/perf-system/README.md

 ### Optional arguments:

-- `-h,--help`: Print this help message and exit
+- ``-h,--help``: Print this help message and exit
-- `--cert`: Use the provided certificate file when working with a SSL-based protocol.
+- ``-c,--cert``: Use the provided certificate file when working with a SSL-based protocol.
-- `--key`: Specify the path to the file containing the private key.
+- ``-k,--key``: Specify the path to the file containing the private key.
-- `--cacert`: Use the specified file for certificate verification.
+- ``--cacert``: Use the specified file for certificate verification.
-- `--server-address`: Specify the address to submit requests. (default: 127.0.0.1:8000)
+- ``-a,--server-address``: Specify the address to submit requests. (default: 127.0.0.1:8000)
-- `--send-filepath`: Path to parquet file to store the submitted requests. (default: ../tests/perf-system/submitter/cpp_send.parquet)
+- ``-s,--send-filepath``: Path to parquet file to store the submitted requests.
+(REQUIRED)
-- `--response-filepath`: Path to parquet file to store the responses from the submitted requests. (default: ../tests/perf-system/submitter/cpp_respond.parquet)
+- ``-r,--response-filepath``: Path to parquet file to store the responses from the submitted  requests.
+(REQUIRED)
-- `--generator-filepath`: Path to parquet file with the generated requests to be submitted. (default: ../tests/perf-system/generator/requests.parquet)
+- ``-g,--generator-filepath``: Path to parquet file with the generated requests to be submitted.
+(REQUIRED)
-- `--pipeline`: Enable HTTP/1.1 pipelining option.
+- ``-m,--max-inflight-requests``: Specifies the number of outstanding requests sent to the server while waiting for response.
+When this options is set to 0 there will be no pipelining.
+Any other value will enable pipelining.
+A positive value will specify a window of outstanding requests on the server while waiting for a response. -1 or a negative value will set the window of outstanding requests to maximum i.e. submit requests without waiting for a response. (default: 0)

 ### Python